The virus put life on hold but there’s still a summer full of fun to be had with these coronavirus safe attractions in Cornwall.

 Read on to see which fantastic attractions are open and what safety precautions and social distancing measures are in effect to keep your family safe from coronavirus this summer.

-Carbis Bay Holidays’ top 10 coronavirus safe attractions in Cornwall:
+Carbis Bay Holidays’ top 10 attractions in Cornwall with coronavirus safety precautions:

 - Go Surfing with St Ives Surf School – St Ives